MvRens/ha-enever/README.md

 ### Manual

-In the 'custom_components' folder of your Home Assistant installation, create a folder 'enever' and place the files from this repository in that folder.
-Restart Home Assistant.
+Copy the contents of the `custom_components/enever/` folder in this repository and place it under a `custom_components/enever/` folder in your Home Assistant installation's configuration path.
+The other files and folders in this repository (such as hacs.json or this README) are not required.

 ## Configuration
 ### Adding to Home Assistant